 Habitat and Ecology

-The single collected specimen was found in a small remnant of humid montane forest with tree fern vegetation (Lötters et al. 2004).
-The specimen was collected walking on the floor (Lötters et al. 2004).
+Individuals have been found in small remnants of humid montane forest (Lötters et al. 2004, Santa Cruz et al. 2017), one of them adjacent to a ravine (Santa Cruz et al. 2017).
+Individuals were found on the forest floor, in the leaf litter (Lötters et al. 2004, Santa Cruz et al. 2017).
 It is not known if the species can persist in heavily disturbed forest.
 Although the breeding biology of this species is not known, it is presumed to undergo larval development within streams.
-The specimen was found along a permanent stream, and it is expected that A. epikeisthos is (at least seasonally) a riparian species, as are many other Atelopus in similar environments (S. Lötters, pers. comm.).
+Individuals were found close to permanent streams, and it is expected that this species is (at least seasonally) a riparian species, as are many other Atelopus in similar environments (S. Lötters pers. comm.).

-The species is known only from the holotype collected in 1989.
+The species is known from the holotype collected in 1989 and a second individual collected in March 2014 (Santa Cruz et al. 2017).
+The approximate survey effort in 2014 was two person-days (R. von May pers. comm.
+April 2017).
 No animals were observed during a visit to the type locality in 2002 (Lötters et al. 2004).
+Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.

 By 2002, the remaining forest at the type locality had almost entirely been cleared through conversion of land to cattle pasture and corn fields (Lötters et al. 2004).
-It seems plausible that remaining populations of this species would be susceptible to the disease chytridiomycosis that has been implicated in the decline of several congeners.
+It seems plausible that remaining subpopulations of this species would be susceptible to the disease chytridiomycosis that has been implicated in the decline of several congeners.
+The Shipasbamba locality is impacted by forest fires and agricultural activities (R. von May pers. comm.
+April 2017).

 Red List Status